30 Must-See attractions in Bangkok

 1. The Grand Palace and Temple of the emerald Buddha

-The historical and cultural center of all of Thailand: here on the same territory are located its most important palace and the most revered temple.
+The historical and cultural center of all Thailand: here on the same territory its most important palace and the most revered temple are located.
 Entrance to both of these attractions is carried out on a single ticket, the price is 500 baht.
 The Palace complex was built at the end of the XVIII century by the orders of king Rama I, who decided to move the capital of Siam from Ayutthaya to Bangkok – and structurally, the new Royal residence exactly corresponded to the old one in Ayutthaya.

 As for the emerald Buddha, this sacred relic is a small (66 cm) statuette of green jade, miraculously found in 1434 in the city of Chiang Mai.
 Read more about the Grand Royal Palace and the adventures of the emerald Buddha, which are worthy of an adventurous novel, here.

 Individual tours in Bangkok and Thailand from local residents